Lucky Star (Gene Vincent song)

-"Lucky Star" is a 1961 song by Dave Burgess, first recorded as a B-side by Ricky Nelson but better known in the A-side version by Gene Vincent.
+"Lucky Star" is a 1961 song by Dave Burgess, first recorded by Rick Nelson and later by Gene Vincent.

 The tune was written by Dave Burgess of the Champs, an old friend of Vincent's who now ran Five Star Music and Challenge Records.
-It is no relation to "Lucky Star" the 1957 song by Marvin Rainwater.
+It is no relation to the 1957 "Lucky Star" song by Marvin Rainwater.
 The lyrics commence as follows:

 Lucky star shine on me, Lucky star don't you see, I need your light shinin' bright, To win her love for me tonight..

-Ricky Nelson version
+Rick Nelson version

-The song was first recorded by Ricky Nelson who had covered several of Dave Burgess' songs from 1957 onwards, with Burgess philosophical about the more commercial success Nelson had with his own songs than himself.
-Nelson's track was released as the B-side to "Hello Mary Lou", a Gene Pitney song, on London Records in 1961.
-It then appeared on his Rick Is 21 album, 1961.
+The song was first recorded by Rick Nelson who had covered several of Dave Burgess' songs from 1957 onwards, with Burgess philosophical about the more commercial success Nelson had with Burgess' songs than he himself.
+Nelson's track, which featured background vocals by Dave Burgess, Glen Campbell and Jerry Fuller, was released on his 1961 album Rick Is 21 on Imperial Records.
+In 1964 it was released as a single and reached #127 on Billboard's Bubbling Under chart.
 On January 11, 1962, Nelson sang the song on The Adventures of Ozzie & Harriet episode "Backyard Pet Show".